CiscoISE/ciscoisesdk/docs/api/quickstart.rst

       File "ciscoisesdk/api/__init__.py", line 336, in __init__
       File "ciscoisesdk/utils.py", line 165, in check_type
     TypeError: We were expecting to receive an instance of one of the following types:
-    'basestring'; but instead we received None which is a 'NoneType'.
+    'str'; but instead we received None which is a 'NoneType'.

 .. code-block:: python